hyvuz/holbertonschool-low_level_programming/variables_if_else_while/README.md

-This directory contains C - Variables, if, else, while.
+This directory contains projects for C - Variables, if, else, while.